 The STAR program applies to the School tax bill only.
 If you are eligible and enrolled in the STAR program, you’ll receive your benefit each year in one of two ways:

-- STAR credit check.
-If you are registered for the STAR credit, the Tax Department will send you a STAR check in the mail each year.
+If you are registered for the STAR credit check, the Tax Department will send you a STAR check in the mail each year.
 You can use the check to pay your school taxes.
 You can receive the STAR credit if you own your home and it’s your primary residence and the combined income of the owners and the owners’ spouses is $500,000 or less.
 If you have recently purchased a new home you must register for the STAR Credit with New York State using the button below.
 When you register for the STAR Credit, NYS will determine your eligibility for Basic or Enhanced STAR.
-There is no need to reapply when you turn 65 for the Enhanced STAR Credit.
+There is no need to reapply for the credit check when you turn 65 to receive the Enhanced STAR amount.

 For questions regarding the STAR Credit please call New York State STAR Hotline at 518-457-2036